symlex/input-validation/README.md

 Besides basic validation rules such as type or length, more advanced rules are supported as well - for example **dependent fields** and **multi-page forms**.
 Validated values can be fetched individually, as flat array, by tag or by page.

-It's architecture is **simple by design**: Form classes can inherit their definitions from each other.
+The architecture is **simple by design**: Form classes can inherit their definitions from each other.
 If needed, the validation behavior can be changed using standard object-oriented methodologies.
 You don't need to hold a PhD in design patterns to understand how it works.
 The code is **mature** and **actively used** in several commercial and Open Source projects.

 Example
 -------